Jyldn/OpenRecipes/recipes/Mbuzi Choma (Roasted Goat).md

 Directions:
 - 1. Steps for the Meat:
-oast meat over medium heat for 50 minutes and salt it as you turn it
+-  Roast meat over medium heat for 50 minutes and salt it as you turn it
 - 2. Steps for Ugali:
 - Bring the water and salt to a boil in a heavy-bottomed saucepan.
 Stir in the cornmeal slowly, letting it fall through the fingers of your hand
 - 3. Reduce heat to medium-low and continue stirring regularly, smashing any lumps with a spoon, until the mush pulls away from the sides of the pot and becomes very thick, about 10 minutes